 - Physical symptoms like headaches or stomachaches without a clear cause

-Acknowledging your struggles is not a sign of weakness.
+Acknowledging your struggles is not a sign of weakness; it’s a sign of strength.
 Instead, it shows incredible strength and courage.

 How Individual Counseling Helps Anxiety and Depression